rfg-modding/SyncFaction/README.md

 ## Non-features

 * Saving storage space is not a priority.
-Backups are created only when files are modified for the first time, but after extensive modding game filder can be 2x heavier (or more!) because every game file is stored twice
+Backups are created only when files are modified for the first time, but after extensive modding game folder can be 2x heavier (or more!) because every game file is stored twice
 * Unpacking game archives and internal file formats for modding is done by Nanoforge and other tools

 ## Getting help